VoidBotW/cross/index.md

 # Welcome to cross

-Cross is currenclty in early access
+Cross is currently in early access

 Join the offical cross [discord](https://discord.gg/4eHTExkye4) to receive the latest updates.